Body Dysmorphia Weight Loss: How to Know if you Have Body Dysmorphia

 • Do you only see the negative aspects of your body and not the positive?

 If you answered yes to any of these questions, you might be struggling with body dysmorphia.
-However, if you are concerned that you may have body dysmorphia, it’s important to reach out to a mental health professional for help.
+If you are concerned that you may have body dysmorphia, it’s important to reach out to a mental health professional for help.

 What are some signs and symptoms of body dysmorphia?